saed-gpr/linux/README.md

     - [AlmaLinux](https://almalinux.org/get-almalinux/)

 # Basic syntax
-these are the Basic syntax:
+These are the Basic syntax:
 - `cd`
 - `ls`
 - `sudo`